richu101/Projects/README.md

 ## Hydrophonis

-This is a test project that we implimented in our collage.
-We set up a small semi automatic hydrophonics farm in our collage .
-This farm is we are
+This is a test project that we implemented in our college.
+We set up a small semi-automatic hydroponics farm in our college.
+In this farm, we automatically identify the EC (Electrical Conductivity), pH, temperature of the nutrient solution, temperature, and humidity in the room.
+It is monitored and uploaded to the cloud.
+This is done using an EDGE Control board by Arduino, and the Wi-Fi communication is done by the MKR Wi-Fi 1010 board.
+The data is displayed on an app using the Arduino IoT Cloud platform.